 Conclusion

 Now that you've equipped yourself with these essential techniques, it's time to put your knowledge into action.
 Explore diverse equations, experiment with different x values, and visualize the resulting graphs.
 Share your insights and questions in the comments below, and let's embark on a journey of continuous learning and mathematical discovery.
-What are some equations you find interesting, and what points have you found on them?
+So naturally, what are some equations you find interesting, and what points have you found on them?
 Let's discuss!